Moz Local vs Yext

 - Primary goal is listing accuracy and Google Business Profile management

-- You need basic review collection and management features
+- You need review monitoring, response tools, and optional AI-powered responses

 - Limited API access restricts advanced integrations